Arctic Cruises

 Is there Internet, email or telephone access on board?

-Onboard WiFi internet packages are available for purchase during the voyage.
+WiFi is included onboard, but please appreciate that when travelling in remote areas connection can be unreliable.
 Telephone access for personal use is not available on board.
-In case of an emergency, our expedition team can facilitate communication with your family members if necessary.
+In case of an emergency, our Expedition Team can facilitate communication with your family members.

 What is not included in the price of the voyage?

-In general, items that are not included in the cost of your voyage are: flights to and from your voyage, pre and post accommodation, transfers, drinks from the bar (alcohol and soft drinks), gratuities, Ship Shop items, laundry costs and other items of a personal nature (unless stated in your voyage inclusions).
+In general, items that are not included in the cost of your voyage are: flights to and from your voyage, pre- and post-accommodation, transfers, gratuities, items purchased from the onboard shop, laundry costs and other items of a personal nature (unless stated in your voyage inclusions).
 Some voyages do include certain pre- and post-cruise travel arrangements, so please check your specific voyage inclusions on the website or contact us.

 Do I need travel insurance?